ThorkilG12/Living-in-the-UTF8-post-latin1-world/README.md

 Now you can work with UTF in SAS:
 ![image](https://github.com/ThorkilG12/Living-in-the-UTF8-post-latin1-world/assets/12120277/2cdc419c-0dde-42d6-a4ce-0d0982ffddb9)

 When SAS starts up in UTF it has a few issues on the log, but the data gets in.
 SAS Dataset encoding is UTF-8
+Notice that SAS removes the blank in front of Belfast.
 ![image](https://github.com/ThorkilG12/Living-in-the-UTF8-post-latin1-world/assets/12120277/223d34b4-362f-4587-aba5-13f2cf632b4d)

 ``` sas